history

 John Burt’s ‘Typographer’ – 1829

-The first American patent belongs to John Burt of Michigan who made a typing machine he called the ‘Typographer’ in 1829.
-It did not use a keyboard but used a lever to select the characters.
-It is made predominantly of wood and is the shape and size of a bread box.
-It was not commercially made but he did receive some positive press in the New York Commercial Advertiser – “a simple, cheap, and pretty machine for printing letters, should it be found to fully answer the description given of it.
+The first American typewriter patent was granted to William Austin Burt of Michigan in 1829 for a machine he called the Typographer.
+It did not feature a keyboard but used a lever mechanism to select characters.
+Constructed primarily of wood, the device was about the size and shape of a bread box.
+Though never commercially produced, it drew some favorable attention in the New York Commercial Advertiser, which described it as “a simple, cheap, and pretty machine for printing letters, should it be found to fully answer the description given of it.”

 Charles Thurber's ‘Patent Printer’ of 1843